Do you want to rank on page 1 of Google? Well today’s your lucky day because I am going to show you how step-by-step.

 Sure, it’s corny.
 But there’s still some truth to that statement.

-That means you can’t afford to be ranking on the second, third, or fourth page.
+You can’t afford to be ranking on the second, third, or fourth page.

 You just won’t get the clicks and traffic you need to make SEO worth your time and money.